blandfort/mirror/README.md

 Next steps could be:

 - Clean up the repo, add some documentation
-    - Make it possible to memorize webcam as well
     - Playback mode for mirror, including possibility to remember stuff (which would be used by analysis module)
     - Add other log functionality from before
         - behavior log